facebookLatest T-Bills Singapore Guide (14 Nov 2024): Rates, Auction Dates How to Buy & More

 This reduces the risks of investing in T-bills to the bare minimum (read: there are still risks).

-Singapore is one of only 11 countries that enjoy the “AAA” credit rating by Standard and Poor (S&P), as in the folks behind the S&P 500 index!
-Some other countries that have this rating include Switzerland, Australia, and Finland.
+Singapore is one of only 11 countries to enjoy the “AAA” credit rating by Standard and Poor (S&P), the folks behind the S&P 500 index!
+Other countries that have this rating include Switzerland, Australia, and Finland.

 Source: Monetary Authority of Singapore